'70s Living

 '70s Electronics

 "You need to hear this through headphones!", I've said to friends on many ocassions.
-My first aural straight-between-the-ears experience was with a set of Koss headphones.
+My first aural straight-between-the-ears experience was through a set of Koss headphones.
 I was listening to Emerson, Lake & Palmer's "Pictures at an Exhibition", and it was like hearing the LP for the very first time!

 The Future is Here: Home Video Recorders!

-Wow, watch TV while recording your favorite shows on another channel!
-How could this be?
-Few inventions were ever so magnificent as the home video recording system.Going back as far as the '60s, home video recording was in its experimental stages.
-The Telcan (Television in a Can) goes back as early as 1963, and could only record a 20 minutes at a time.
 By 1972, videocassettes of movies had become available for home use through Cartrivision.
 The Cartrivision format wasn't very popular as home video players were just too expensive.
 Movie Cassettes intended for home use were encased in black plastic, and could be rewound by a home recorder, but rental cassettes could not be rewound, and had to be returned to the retailer in order to be rewound.